kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 Who invests my money?

-There are two fund managers involved.
+For the core growth and index funds, there are two fund managers involved.
 Firstly, Hobson Wealth Partners is responsible for the three New Zealand funds' investments.
 As outlined above, they are an experienced fund manager with branches around New Zealand.
 Secondly, Blackrock Partners managers the investments of the three overseas funds.
 By using specialist companies who track indexes, the costs are kept low as there are no fund managers and investment analysts to pay.
 This allows the savings to be passed on to investors, hence the mid-range 0.63% annual fee.

 If I invest with kōura, is my money going into the sharemarket?